manabie-com/manabie-com.github.io/content/posts/j4-stress-test-framework/index.md

 - 10 nodes in a healthy RAFT cluster means that the leader node needs to send heart beat to 9 other nodes, if if any data mutation happen, the leader also has to replicate its state change to those nodes.
 - J4 storage layer uses rqlite to retrieve data of scenario, tasks to execute,..
 But after all, read requests always go to the leader node => the replicated data in the follower rqlite is only used for high availability in case the leader fails to connect.
 10 backup nodes are unnecesary.

 Although we may need many J4 nodes to execute the tasks, we don't actually need that much node to be highly-available.
-We realized that we have misunderstood 2 types of high-availability we want:
+We realized that we have misunderstood some types of high-availability we want:
 - highly available storage (rqlite)
 - highly available task allocator (currently also the rqlite node that is firstly elected as leader)
 - somewhat highly available workers